eslint/eslint/docs/rules/global-strict.md

 # Global Strict Mode (global-strict)

-**Deprecation notice**: This rule is deprecated and has been superseded by the [strict](strict.md) rule.
-It will be removed in ESLint v1.0. `"global"` mode in the strict rule is most similar to this rule.
+**Replacement notice**: This rule was removed in ESLint v1.0 and replaced by the [strict](strict.md) rule. `"global"` mode in the strict rule is most similar to this rule.

 Strict mode is enabled by using the following pragma in your code: